vrockai/pipeline-test/docs/content.md

 ---

-## Association of Female Genital Schistosomiasis With the Cervicovaginal Microbiota and Sexually Transmitted Infections in Zambian Women.
+## Association of Female Genital Schistosomiasis With the Cervicovaginal Microbiota and Sexually Transmitted Infections in Zambian Women
- 25.09.2021, _AS Sturt, EL Webb, L Himschoot, CR Phiri, J Mapani, M Mudenda, EF Kjetland, T Mweene, B Levecke, GJ van Dam, PLAM Corstjens, H Ayles, RJ Hayes, L van Lieshout, I Hansingo, SC Francis, P Cools, AL Bustinduy_

-The cervicovaginal microbiota, including sexually transmitted infections (STIs), have not been well described in female genital schistosomiasis (FGS).

 [Source](https://doi.org/10.1093/ofid/ofab438)

-10.1093/ofid/ofab438

 ---